Skip to main content

 5. Read the Abstracts & Add Records to your Folder

-Hover your mouse over the magnifying glass to see the abstract (summary of the article).
-Then you can click the folder icon in order to add it to your folder.
+For more information about an article, select the title.
+In the full record display you will find the abstract (summary of the article).
+Click the folder icon in order to add it to your folder.
 Once you've selected your records, you can save, print, or export an entire folder.

 View the full record display in order to get help with citing this article (APA, MLA, Chicago style).